LiquidPulsar/exec_hints/README.md

 >>> ('A', 'N', 'A', 'N', 'A', 'B')
 ```

-Works with classes, including dataclasses
+Works with classes, including dataclasses.
+As of 0.1.4 it's a bit scuffed as the result is a function that calls the constructor of the class, but it works.
 ```py
 import exec_hints
 from dataclasses import dataclass